imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 #### Project with multiple sequencing runs (column plot)
 This plot is similar to [Project with single sequencing run (column plot)](#project-with-single-sequencing-run-column-plot) with one key difference.
 This view combines the read counts per samples grouped by individual seqeuencing runs.
-A separate data point 'Total Reads' is added if any sample is sequenced in more than one flowcell.
+A separate data point '**Total Reads**' is added if any sample is sequenced in more than one flowcell.
 This plot is useful for checking the raw data, if your project have more than one sequencing runs and very few of the samples are repeated in more than one run.

 <p>
 </p>